 Julia Clemente is our director.
 With a degree in International Relations, Julia has over 10 years experience in the art market.
 She has worked as an art advisor, private dealer, and director in different projects and art galleries such as Luciana Brito, Leme, White Rainbow, Museum of Everything, between São Paulo, New York and London.
 In addition to her expertise in Contemporary art and institutional relations, she articulated important exhibitions in the United Kigdom of artists such as Lydia Okumura and Tomie Ohtake, promoting Latin-American art in the international market.

-Marina Kauffmann is our art advising manager.
+Marina Kauffmann is our associate advisor.
 She has held various distinct positions within the New York art market.
 Passing through David Zwirner gallery, the auction house Christie’s and an art advising bureau, Schiff Fine Art.
 In 2017, she was assistant curator to the ﬁrst Louise Bourgeois exhibition in the Middle East, organized by the Tel Aviv Museum of Art.
 In Brazil she worked in two editions of the SP-Arte art fair.
-Marina has a Bachelors degree in Business from Suffolk University (Boston) and has a specialized degree in Art & Business from Sotheby’s Institute (London).
+Marina has a Bachelors degree in Business and Art History, and has a specialized degree in Art & Business from Sotheby’s Institute (London).